 (British Tourist Authority)

 VisitBritain is the national tourism agency, responsible for marketing Britain worldwide and developing Britain’s visitor economy.
 A non-departmental public body, funded by the Department for Digital, Culture, Media & Sport, we work with partners in the UK and overseas to ensure that Britain is marketed in an inspirational and relevant way around the world.
 Our partners include government agencies such as UKTI, airlines and operators, global brands as well as the official tourism bodies for London, England, Scotland and Wales.
 VisitBritain has staff in 21 markets worldwide and employs approximately 166 staff.
-In April 2017, the BTB Pension Scheme was closed to new employees.
+In April 2017, the BTB Pension Scheme was closed to new employees and from April 2020 it was fully closed to future accrual moving all current members to a deferred member status.

 For further information please go to: www.visitbritain.org

 VisitEngland is the national tourist board for England, responsible for marketing England to domestic and established overseas markets and for improving England’s tourism product.
 VisitEngland has approximately 20 staff based in London.
-In April 2017, the BTB Pension Scheme was closed to new employees.
+In April 2017, the BTB Pension Scheme was closed to new employees and from April 2020 it was fully closed to future accrual moving all current members to a deferred member status.

 For further information please go to: www.visitengland.org